Camora0/Wasteland-Reborn/README.md

 After a successful download deleting the ***downloads*** folder's content is safe.
 Note: If the user does end up cleaning the folder, a redownload ***WILL*** be in order if they do end up deciding to update.

+***Optional mods and Uneducated Shooter***

+While the other Optional Mods are fine to adjust before initial in game character creation, Uneducated Shooter causes issues with the player height and hotboxes and causes issues. keep this disabled until you've completed the MCM settings step of the post install process.

 ### How to start up Wasteland Reborn

 Head over to the installation folder, locate the .exe file `ModOrganizer.exe` and launch it.
 Once it launches, there will be a drop-down box on the upper right and a big run button right next to it.
 Ensure it is set to `Wasteland Reborn` select it in the drop-down box, and then click the run button which.
 You have to run `Wasteland Reborn` through Mod Organizer 2 in order to load the mods correctly as Mod Organizer handles some mods via VFS (Virtual File System).

-After making a new character in a new game, you will be immediately prompted to set your name and special stats.
-After this, select yes on the pop up asking about workshop setups, as this list needs extra time to initialize its scripts.

-Shortly after, you will be teleported to the top of the Vault 111 entrance.
+After making a new character in a new game, you will be prompted with Start Me Up Redux' Scenario Creator (save for Traits and Level Selection). this will allow you to fully customize how you start your experience, whether you'd rather a hunter simply surviving on the outskirts of the Commonwealth, a mad scientist hell-bent on unleashing energized death on your enemies, or even the vanilla start! (if you despise yourself...)

 After this, you'll want to set up your MCM settings.